cloudinary-community/gatsby-transformer-cloudinary/README.md

 }
 ```

-If the GraphQL Type does not have the required data shape, you may use the `mapping` option to map the data from the sourced data shape to the required data shape:
+If the GraphQL Type does not have the required data shape, you may configure how to resolve the data using the `transformTypes` configuration option:

 ```js
 // File: ./gatsby-config.js